kotcrab/vis-ui/README.md

 [VisEditor](http://vis.kotcrab.com/) is cross platform 2D game level editor, it allows to easily create game scenes using intuitive drag and drop editor.

 VisEditor doesn't force you to use single game framework, scenes are exported in JSON format.
 Many assets file formats are supported: images, sounds, fonts, particles, GLSL shaders, Spine and Spriter animations with more features coming soon.
-Box2d physics and polygon edition is supported as well.
+Box2d physics is supported as well.

 See [Quick Start](https://github.com/kotcrab/VisEditor/wiki/Quick-Start) guide to get stared with using VisEditor.